 Muscular System Summary

 The Muscular System plays an important part in literally everything you do, from walking to eating, even sleeping.
 You need strong muscles and healthy joints to keep your spine in alignment and avoid back problems.
 Like most body organs, muscles require exercise and nutrition to keep them strong and healthy.
-Read my blog post on You Need More Calories for Bodybuilding.
+Read the blog post on You Need More Calories for Bodybuilding.

 The Muscular System description below helps you to understand how the system works.
 This should help you to make more informed muscle health supplements choices.
 Your diet alone could easily fall short in the supplying your muscles the nutrients they need to function optimally.